 With your FortiGate unit, to configure the port1 interface to be a potential OSPF designated router or backup designed router called

 ospf_DR on the network, you need to raise the priority of the router to a very high number such as 250 out of 255.
-This will ensure the interface has a chance to be a DR, but will not guarantee that it will be one.
-Give the interface a low numbered IP address—such as 10.1.1.1 instead of 192.168.1.1—to help ensure it becomes a DR, but that is not part of this example.
+This will ensure the router has a chance to be a DR, but will not guarantee that it will be one.
+Give the FortiGate a high router ID—such as 192.168.1.1 instead of 10.1.1.1—to help ensure it becomes a DR, but that is not part of this example.
 Enter the following command:

 config router ospf

 set priority 250